makrai/notes/lauscher2005-zero-hero.md

   does not suggest that other features do not correlate with transfer results
 * summ: pretraining corpora sizes are stronger features for predicting zero-shot performance in higher-level tasks, whereas the results in
-  * lower-level tasks are more affected by typological language proximity.
+  * lower-level tasks are more affected by typological language proximity

 # 4 From Zero to Hero: Few-Shot 7